Fly Fishing For Rainbow Trout

 Giving this fly a little movement can trigger a strike.
 It has for me many times.

 This fly pattern should be used during hopper season, which is essentially summer and early fall.
+You can get a nice selection of this pattern on this page at Amazon.

 Honorable mention: Royal Humpy, Adams